InTEGr8or/whywetech/content/posts/testing-to-learn/_index.md

 ## The Test->Learn REPL

-Learning fast is like a superpower.
+Rapid learning is like a superpower.
 Learning a new technology fast means all the subsequent work you do in that technology will be much more productive.

 This is why testing is closely related to the whole field of technology.
 Technological improvements are characterized by one significant feature: They can be tested.